 This patented ASUS technology lets you use your existing power supply rather than buying a new ATX 12V power supply.
-The ASUS EZ PlugTM is a 4-pin auxillary +12V connector mounted on the motherboard that connects a regular 4-pin device power connector from the power supply.
+The ASUS EZ Plug[TM] is a 4-pin auxillary +12V connector mounted on the motherboard that connects a regular 4-pin device power connector from the power supply.
 This connector is necessary to provide the additional power required by the P4 CPU.
+Refer to page 2-30.